nickth3man/bbreference2/docs/architecture.md

 *   **Purpose:** Renders the application visually, mirroring Basketball-Reference.com's pages [PRD.md:61-112](PRD.md:61-112).
 Developed with React, potentially leveraging Webflow-designed structures.
 *   **Key Sub-Modules:**
     *   **Layout & Navigation:** Components forming the application shell, including header, navigation menu (linking to Players, Teams, Seasons, Drafts, Playoffs), and footer.
-    *   **Generic Table Display Components (`StatsTable.js`):** Reusable React components for presenting tabular data with features like sorting, filtering, and potentially pagination/infinite scroll for large datasets. **Must implement Basketball-Reference.com styling:**
+    *   **Generic Table Display Components (`StatsTable.js`):** A reusable, "dumb" React component for presenting tabular data.
+It receives all data and configuration via props and is not responsible for any data fetching or manipulation.
+        *   **CRITICAL:** All sorting and filtering logic is handled by the `useQuery` hook, not by this component.
+It only receives the final, sorted data and a `requestSort` function to communicate user intent back to the hook.
         *   Alternating row colors (white/#f0f0f0 stripes)
         *   Right-aligned numeric columns with consistent decimal places
         *   **CRITICAL: All per-game stats must display with exactly 1 decimal place (e.g., 7.0, 12.5, 0.9) - never as whole numbers**